Marrakech: Inside the Red City's Living Labyrinth

 Tourist restaurants in the medina often serve a standardized menu of tagines and couscous that is not bad but is not representative of what Moroccans eat daily.
 For better food, look for the small, unmarked places where locals queue at lunch.

-Tanja is Marrakech's signature dish: beef neck slow-cooked in a clay urn buried in the ash of a hammam furnace, seasoned with preserved lemon, saffron, and cumin.
+Tanjia is Marrakech's signature dish: beef neck slow-cooked in a clay urn buried in the ash of a hammam furnace, seasoned with preserved lemon, saffron, and cumin.
 The meat falls apart with a spoon.
 Restaurant El Bahja, in the medina near the Rahba Kedima spice square, serves an excellent version for 90 dirham.

-B'ssara, a dried fava bean soup topped with olive oil and cumin, is breakfast food, sold from carts near the mellah (Jewish quarter) for 5 dirham per bowl.
+B'ssara, a dried fava bean soup topped with olive oil and cumin, is breakfast food, sold from carts near the mellah for 5 dirham per bowl.
 Msemen, the flaky, layered pancakes, are available from women frying them on griddles throughout the morning.
 Order them with honey and soft cheese (jben).

 Alcohol is available but not prominent.
 Some riads serve wine, and there are a few bars in the Ville Nouvelle (the French-built new city outside the walls).
 Within the medina, drinking is rare and frowned upon in public spaces.
 The default beverage is mint tea, prepared with fresh naanaa (spearmint) and enough sugar to make it thick.
 It is served in small glasses, refilled continuously, and declining a third glass is considered rude.

 Getting There: Marrakech-Menara Airport (RAK) is 6 kilometers southwest of the medina.
 Airport bus 19 runs every 20 minutes to Jemaa el-Fnaa for 30 dirham.
 A petit taxi should cost 70-100 dirham with meter; negotiate 150 dirham if the driver refuses to use it.
+The airport is small and efficient; budget 45 minutes for check-in and security.

 Getting Around: The medina is walkable only.
 Maps are unreliable; the alleys do not correspond to most cartography.
 Hire a local guide (certified guides wear official badges and charge 300-400 dirham for a half-day) for your first day, or accept that you will get lost and build in extra time for finding your way.
+Petit taxis are plentiful outside the medina walls; insist on the meter or negotiate 20-50 dirham for most trips within the city.

 Where to Stay: Riads are traditional houses built around interior courtyards, converted to guesthouses.
 They range from basic (300-500 dirham/night) to luxurious (3000+ dirham).
 Location matters more than price: riads deep in the medina require navigating dark alleys at night.
 Those near Bab Laksour or Bab Doukkala gates offer easier access.
+Riad 72 (72 Arset Aouzal, Dar El Bacha) is a boutique design riad in the medina with an excellent rooftop.
+Riad Yasmine (Derb Chtouka, Kasbah) is a jewel-box oasis with a courtyard pool that has become an Instagram favorite — but it earns its reputation with genuine charm and exceptional breakfasts.

 What to Remember